PanSzelescik/proxy-protocol-support/README.md

 This fork allows your Minecraft server to simultaneously accept connections from a **trusted proxy** (using the PROXY protocol) and from **trusted direct-access IPs**.
 This is perfect for setups where you want to hide your server's IP behind a proxy, while still allowing admins or local players to connect directly.

 The mod operates on a secure **"Default Deny"** principle.
-If an incoming connection's IP address is not explicitly whitelisted in one of the two lists below, it will be **rejected**.
+If an incoming connection's IP address is not explicitly whitelisted in one of the lists below, it will be **rejected**.
 This prevents unauthorized users from bypassing your proxy and connecting directly to your server's real IP address.

 ---

 ## Configuration

-Configuration is handled in `config/proxy_protocol_support.toml`.
+Configuration is handled in `config/proxy_protocol_support.json`.

 ### `enableProxyProtocol`
 Set to `true` to enable the mod's functionality.